atakan/PySkyAlmanac/README.md

 This is in development stage and certainly has bugs.
 We're more than happy to help anyone trying to port this to a different locale (location, timeframe, language etc.).

-Keywords: Sky almanac, celestial events, astronomy
+Keywords: sky almanac, celestial events, astronomy

 ##Install Dependencies
 * PyEphem - `pip install pyephem`